DICE-UNC/jargon/README.md

 https://github.com/DICE-UNC/jargon/milestone/13

-This version of Jargon is currently targeted at Cloud Browser and REST.
+This version of Jargon is currently targeted at Metalnx.
 There are still some features that are considered early access and may not support a full range of use cases for general cases, and having a separate stream allows us flexibility to break API on these more advanced features, such as advanced paging and virtual collections support.

 Please go to [[https://github.com/DICE-UNC/jargon]] for the latest news and info.